mbborromeo/ionic-angular-marvel-heroes/README.md

 ionic serve --devapp

 ## To Do/Improvements
-- make large images on desktop full width
+- centre the layout for desktop view
 - improve button placement

 ## Bugs to fix